garrandall/popular-music-data/tracks/take-the-money-and-run-steve-miller.md

 Than sit around the house, get high, and watch the tube And here is what happened when they decided to cut loose

-They headed down to, ooh, old El Paso
+They headed down to, oh old El Paso
 That's where they ran into a great big hassle
 Billy Joe shot a man while robbing his castle
 Bobbie Sue took the money and run